moritzheuer/ProcessBasedCalibration/README.md

 The folder Input contains the used climate data together with the grids (k_x, k_y, colmation, [...]) in binary format.

 In order to run the model, Init-folder and Output-folder are necessary next to the control- and input-folder.
-Init-folder are named Init_1 with the number indicating the used PTF.
-This also applies to the Output-folder (Output_1).
+Init-folders are named Init_1 to Init_12 with the number indicating the used PTF.
+This also applies to the Output-folder (Output_1 to Output_12).

 For the model run, the included run.bat file can be started, which initialises WaSiM-model runs for all PTFs.